docdude/ofxRPI4WindowHDR/README.md

 ### RUNNING
 Use the classic oF way to Launch your application. (eg: `make RunDebug`)
 *Note: Quitting is not yet properly supported, use Ctrl+C to interrupt your ofApp.*

+### PERMISSIONS
+User pgenerator needs to be added to video group
+# usermod -a video pgenerator

 ### CREDITS:
 derived from